Extremely Rare Cotton Candy-Colored Lobster Found Near Maine

 “Evolutionarily, it is not conducive for survival.
 If you can imagine a bright white-colored lobster trying to hide from a predator — it would be very hard as they would stick out like sore thumb,” Rizzari told TIME in an email.
 “Over time this would result in them becoming rarer and rarer.”

 But the difference is only shell-deep and wouldn’t affect the lobster’s interior biology — or its taste.
-“It might look a little odd, and might put some people off,” Jeffs says. “[But} it’s going to live out a happy life in that aquarium.
+“It might look a little odd, and might put some people off,” Jeffs says. “[But] it’s going to live out a happy life in that aquarium.
 What a lucky lobster!”